Spring Vegetable Gardening Schedule for Temperate Climates

 Get these cool-season vegetables in the ground early, particularly in hot climates.
 Lettuce plants can be very productive in late spring and early summer, but they will go to seed and no longer produce tender leaves once it gets too hot.

 Other vegetables are more tender, and can only be planted after the last frost, when the soil temperature tops 55 degrees Fahrenheit.
 These include tomatoes, snap beans, sweet corn, summer squash and zucchini.
 Finally, the least cold-tolerant plants can only go in the ground when the overnight temperature is consistently above 50 degrees F. These include eggplants, peppers, cucumbers, okra and pumpkin.

 With proper site preparation and a good planting schedule, you should have a successful spring vegetable garden.
-Every region and microclimate has peculiarities, however, and your local Cooperative Extension office can provide invaluable information for vegetable planting in your area.
+Every region and microclimate has peculiarities, however.
+Consult your local Cooperative Extension office or a professional gardener near you for invaluable information on vegetable planting in your area.

 Looking for a Pro?
 Call us(866) 441-6648